makrai/notes/clark20-tydiqa-qa-typologically.md

 ### Indonesian: an Austronesian language characterized by

-* reduplication of nouns, pronouns, adjectives, verbs, and numbers (Sneddon+ 2012; Vania and Lopez, 2017), as well as
+* reduplication of nouns, pronouns, adjectives, verbs, and numbers (Sneddon+ 2012; Vania and Lopez, 2017)
 * prefixes, suffixes, infixes, and circumfixes

-### Kiswahili: a Bantu language with complex inflectional morphology.
-Unlike
+### Kiswahili: a Bantu language with complex inflectional morphology

 * inflections, like number and person, are encoded in the prefix (Ashton, 1947)
 * Noun modifiers show extensive agreement with the noun class (Mohamed, 2001)
-* pro-drop language (Seidl and Dimitriadis, 1997; Wald, 1987).
-Most semantic
+* pro-drop language (Seidl and Dimitriadis, 1997; Wald, 1987)
 * English as prepositions are expressed in verbal morphology or by nouns (Wald, 1987)

-### Korean: an agglutinative, predicate final language with a
+### Korean: an agglutinative, predicate final language

 * rich set of nominal and verbal suffixes and postpositions
 * cases